Great-Stone/nomad-demo-with-ecs/README.md

 - Terraform Cloud Backend
 - If you want, change `terrform > cloud > workspace > name`
 - Set up Terraform Cloud Worksapce `Remote state sharing` to share ECS Workspace (all or selected)
+- You need the nomad license file in amore-nomad-cluster/files.
+The file name is nomad.hclic

 ```bash
 cd ./terraform/amore-nomad-cluster